foxxyz/ws-plus/README.md

 ### Class `ServerClient`

 A representation of each client connected to the server.
 These instances are automatically created by the server and should not be instantiated directly.
-However, `ServerClient` instances may be interacted via event listeners on `Server`.
+However, `ServerClient` instances may be interacted with via event listeners on `Server`.

 #### `serverClient.deliver(action : String, data : Any) : Promise`